 Virginia is home to several endemic salamanders that are restricted to tiny ranges on one or several mountaintops.
 My lab is studying several of these species in order to determine their biogeographic origins and their likely responses to climate change.
-With Big Levels Salamanders (just described in 2004), we are examining the structure of contact zones with the more common Red-Backed Salamander, and we are using mitochondrial DNA to understand the evolutionary history of the two species.
-We are also studying the relative responses of Big Levels Salamanders and Red-Backed Salamanders to temperature fluctuations in order to predict the likely effects of climate warming on the interaction between the two salamanders.
-With Peaks-of-Otter Salamanders, we are monitoring responses to logging and habitat disturbance and using genetic methods to examine population history.
+With Big Levels Salamanders (just described in 2004!), we are examining the structure of contact zones with the more common Red-Backed Salamander, and we are using mitochondrial DNA to understand the evolutionary history of the two species.
+We are also studying the relative responses of Big Levels Salamanders and Red-Backed Salamanders to temperature fluctuations in order to predict the likely effects of climate warming on the interaction between the two species.
+With Peaks-of-Otter Salamanders, we are studying the factors that determine range limits and using genetic methods to examine population history.

-Effects of roads and land use on frog and toad populations across th eastern and central U.S.
+Effects of roads and land use on frog and toad populations across the eastern and central U.S.

 Population Dynamics of Terrestrial Salamanders

 Although terrestrial salamanders are among the most common vertebrates in Eastern forests, their fossorial lifestyle means that little is known about their life history.
 We are using a large mark-recapture dataset to examine the life history and population dynamics of these animals.
 We are asking questions about seasonal dynamics, size-dependent mortality and reproduction, and the costs and benefits of dispersal.
 We are then using this information to parameterize population models for terrestrial salamanders.

 Marsh, D. M., Cosentino, B. J., Jones, K. S. et al. 2017.
 Effects of roads and land use on frog distributions across spatial scales and regions in the Eastern and Central United States.
 Diversity and Distributions, 23, 158-170.